-9.4 Adjust temperature measurement with Temperature Offset
+9.4 Adjust temperature measurement with Temperature Offset or Temperature Slope

-You can adjust the reported temperature measurement by modifying the value for Temperature Offset.
-The temperature offset is always added to the measured temperature value.
+You can adjust the line temperature measurement by modifying the value for Temperature Offset or Temperature Slope.
+The measured temperature value is always multiplied by the temperature slope.
+The temperature offset is always added to the result.

 Meter-specific temperature calibration factors are determined at the factory.
 These values are available on the meter tag.
-Temperature Offset is applied after the temperature calibration factors.
+Temperature Offset and Temperature Slope are applied after the temperature calibration factors.

 The default value for Temperature Offset is 0.
-Accordingly, the default value has no effect on the reported temperature value.
+The default value for Temperature Slope is 1.0.
+Accordingly, the default values have no effect on the reported temperature value.

-Temperature offset is applied only to temperature data from the on-board temperature sensors (RTD).
+Temperature offset and temperature slope are applied only to temperature data from the on-board temperature sensors (internal RTD).
 External temperature data is not adjusted.